hashicorp/terraform-provider-azurerm/website/docs/r/shared_image_gallery.html.markdown

 * `permission` - (Required) The permission of the Shared Image Gallery when sharing.
 The only possible value now is `Community`.
 Changing this forces a new resource to be created.

+-> **Note:** This requires that the Preview Feature `Microsoft.Compute/CommunityGalleries` is enabled, see [the documentation](https://learn.microsoft.com/azure/virtual-machines/share-gallery-community?tabs=cli) for more information.

 * `community_gallery` - (Optional) A `community_gallery` block as defined below.
 Changing this forces a new resource to be created.

 ~> **NOTE:** `community_gallery` must be set when `permission` is set to `Community`.